Skip to main content

 Family Preference Immigrants

 These visas are for more distant or specific family relationships with the sponsor.
-The USCIS gives specific numerical limitations on how many can get this visa every fiscal year.
+USCIS sets numerical limits on how many can obtain this visa each fiscal year.

 Note that a U.S. citizen can petition their: